Abhishek-2502/Node_Todo_App_Docker_Jenkins_FreeStyle/README.md

 ---

-## 1. Install Jenkins and Docker on EC2
+## 1. Install Jenkins and Docker on instance
 Follow the guide to install and set up Jenkins and Docker on your EC2 instance: [Java_Jenkins_Docker_Setup_AWS](https://github.com/Abhishek-2502/Java_Jenkins_Docker_Setup_AWS)

 ## 2. Configure SSH Keys